-The Red Lists have been designed as practical tools to fight the illegal trade in cultural objects.
+The Red Lists have been designed as practical tools to curb the illegal trade in cultural objects.
 ICOM is grateful for the unwavering commitment of the experts and institutions who generously contribute to the success of the Red Lists.

-The Red Lists can be consulted at the following address: http://redlist.icom.museum
+The Red Lists are available at the following address: http://redlist.icom.museum